franzinc/cl-imagemagick/README.md

 Notes
 -----

-The file MagickWand.cl found in the architecture specific subdirectories of windows/ and linux86/ were generated using the Makefile found in this distribution by running an up-to-date SWIG on MagickWand.i.
+The files MagickCore.cl and MagickWand.cl found in the architecture specific subdirectories of windows/ and linux86/ were generated using the Makefile found in this distribution by running an up-to-date SWIG on MagickWand.i.
 If you wish to generate this interface on additional platforms, you can use this interface and the accompanying Makefile as a reference.
+MagickWand.cl contains a superset of the wrappers contained in MagickCore.cl, so it is not necessary to load both files.

 The swig command-line used to generate this interface: